Corionis/ELS/artifacts/document/ideas.md

  * How to handle N-sided monges?
 Cannot delete volmonger.json if so.

 ### Command Line Options
- * -c level : Logging level for console, default debug
+ * -c level : Console logging level, default debug

- * -d level : Logging level, default info
+ * -d level : File logging level, default info
       Levels= off, fatal, error, warn, info, debug, trace, all.
       If level = info then Java method and line number are not added.